CPE-OAuth/servicestage-mobileapp-quickapp-example/doc/en/tutorial/Step7_SetupEmulator.md

 ### Enable Virtualization in BIOS

 Android Studio emulator requires hardware acceleration.
-It is done by enabling virtualization from the machineÃ¢â‚¬â„¢s BIOS.
+It is done by enabling virtualization from the machine's BIOS.
 1. Find out how to get into BIOS menu of your laptop or desktop.
 It usually involvse rebooting the machine and pressing some function key(s), e.g. F2.
 2. Once inside the BIOS menu, look for "Virtualization Support",  Enable them.